influxdata/telegraf/plugins/inputs/logparser/README.md

 "reference time", which is `Mon Jan 2 15:04:05 -0700 MST 2006`
 See https://golang.org/pkg/time/#Parse for more details.

-Telegraf has many of it's own
+Telegraf has many of its own
 [built-in patterns](./grok/patterns/influx-patterns),
 as well as supporting
 [logstash's builtin patterns](https://github.com/logstash-plugins/logstash-patterns-core/blob/master/patterns/grok-patterns).